aws-user-group-nz/handbook/constitution.md

-# Rules of AWS User Group NZ Incorporated
+# Constitution of AWS User Group NZ Incorporated

 ## The Society